Rondel M1 car-by-car histories

 Further information about the Rondel M1s would be gratefully received.
 Did you own one?
 Race one?
 Please email Allen at email@example.com if you can add anything.

 The prototype Rondel was used for testing in late 1972, before the first production cars were built.
 It was taken to Hockenheim 8 April 1973 as team spare, and to Pau as a spare for Tim Schenken, but not raced.
 Its history is then unknown until 1974, and it appears it has been acquired by Fred Opert to use as a set of spares.
 After Mike Rand crashed his car, wrecking the monocoque, 201 was supplied to Ron Ignatowski (Milford, CT), who rebuilt Rand's car on 201's tub with a BRM 1-litre engine and used it in SCCA Formula C. In 1980 it was sold to Randy Zimmer (Buffalo, NY) as the basis for his Can-Am car.
 He raced it with a Volkswagen engine in 1982 and then with a Mazda rotary engine from 1983 to 1986.
 Zimmer then entered it for Jim Del Russo in the 1987 CAT championship, and raced it a few more times himself in 1989, 1990 and 1994.
 Then retained for many years until Zimmer sold it to Seann Burgess (Markdale, Ontario) in 2019.
-Seann is planning to restore the car as a Can-Am to start with, but will look at how it could be converted to F2 specification later.
+Seann has restored the car as a Can-Am to start with, but will look at how it could be converted to F2 specification later.

 Sold new to Chris Meek (Leeds, West Yorkshire) to run in British Formula Atlantic and libre racing, sponsored by his property company Titan Properties and with support from his local Ford dealer Tate of Leeds, but the team withdrew after just a few races and the Rondel was advertised in June.
 This is presumably the car used by Tom Pryce for three Atlantic races in July, and by Viv Candy in an end-of-season libre race at Croft.
 Sold via Fred Opert to Mike Rand (Greenwich, CT) for Formula B in 1974.
 When he received it, it was white with Titan Properties on the rear wing, just as Meek and Pryce had raced it.
-It was damaged in a road accident but repaired, but then crashed into the Armco during qualifying for a SCCA National at Road Atlanta.
+It was damaged in a road accident but repaired, but then crashed into the Armco during qualifying for an SCCA National at Road Atlanta.
 The monocoque was scrapped, but the rest of the car was rebuilt using the monocoque from 201, and taking that identity.

 Driven by: Chris Meek, Tom Pryce and Vivien Candy.
 First race: Mallory Park (R1), 11 Mar 1973.
 Total of 7 recorded races.